FINE MOTORING BOOKS

 -

 Gaillon Hill Climb, France - September 1904.
-The “Big” car class featured eight vehicles with L48 being driven by Macdonald.
-The Napier completed the flying kilometre in 29.4 seconds, creating a new record, unfortunately beaten by a subsequent run by the Gobron-Brillie of M. Rigolly and later the Darracq of M. Baras.
+The “Big” car class featured eight vehicles with the Napier L48 being driven by Macdonald.
+The car completed the flying kilometre in 29.4 seconds, creating a new record, unfortunately beaten by a subsequent run by the Gobron-Brillie of M. Rigolly and later the Darracq of M. Baras.
 L48 finished 3rd, .4 of a second behind the other two drivers.

 -